-We recommend an easy connect kit to make plumbing your press with a pump and other accessories pain free.
+If you have an HD 100, 200 or 300 press series, we recommend an easy connect kit to make plumbing your press with a pump and other accessories pain free.

 All HD Presses will work with any 3-CFM or higher pump.
 We recommend the following pumps.
 Based on what you are pressing you will have to decide which will work best for you.
 The automated vacuum controller also works with any 110 Volt vacuum pump.

 Be sure to check out the Automated Vacuum Control System for the perfect companion to your press - http://www.hdindustrialdesign.com/products/hd-automated-vacuum-control-system

 HD press membranes are not interchangeable with different models.
 HD Presses are only designed to function correctly with the size membrane provided.
 Using a larger/looser membrane than intended will result in a bad vacuum seal, broken magnets and can potentially damage your press.

 We recommend selecting a larger HD Press if you are running into issues with the size of your workspace or reaching the limits of the membrane.
 You may also need to revisit how you are forming to see if you can reduce the excess height of your molds.

 No. The heatsink is supplied blank without holes to allow for custom applications.
 You will need to drill holes in your heat sink before use.
 The number and location will depend on what you are planning to press.
 We recommend holes 1/16" or smaller.
 Heat sink holes can be placed randomly over the board.
 You can do a grid pattern with what ever spacing you want or just place them around your molding area or jig.